twitter-archive/unishark/docs/README.rst

 unishark extends unittest (to be more accurate, unittest2) in the following ways:

 -  Customizing test suites with dictionary config (or yaml/json like config).
--  Running the tests in parallel.
+-  Running the tests concurrently.
 -  Generating polished test reports in HTML/XUnit formats.
 -  Offering data-driven decorator to accelerate tests writing.

-You could acquire the first three features for your existent unittests immediately with a single config, without changing any existing code.
+For existing unittests, the first three features could be gained immediately with a single config, without changing any test code.

 The Test Config
 ---------------